Azure/lza-oracle/docs/wiki/ANSIBLE-DG.md

 (If using Azure Cloud Shell, remember to refresh your browser by scrolling up or down, every 15 minutes or so since the shell times out after 20 minutes of inaction.)

-1. If you get an error stating "ERROR!
+If you get an error stating "ERROR!
 Invalid callback for stdout specified: community.general.yaml" then run the following step and then re-run the previous step.

 ```bash
 ansible-galaxy collection install community.general
 ```

-1. It is acceptable to see warnings highlighted in red.
+It is acceptable to see warnings highlighted in red.

 ![Warnings dg](media/warnings.jpg)

-Once the installation and configuration completes, you will see a screen similar to the one below.
+2. Once the installation and configuration completes, you will see a screen similar to the one below.

 ![Complete dg](media/complete.jpg)

-The installation has now completed and you can connect to the database.
+3. The installation has now completed and you can connect to the datbases to test failover and failback.
+See the [Ansible Data Guard Testing](TEST-DG.md) for more details.